elibroftw/blog.elijahlopez.ca/content/posts/google-sheets-to-i18n-translation-files.md

 ---
-title: "Google Sheets to i18n Translation Files"
+title: "How to use Google Sheets for i18n Translation Files"
-date: 2024-11-17T22:57:57-05:00
+date: 2025-01-26T14:44:43-05:00
-draft: true
+draft: false
 tags:
+    - javascript
+    - programming
     - react-native
     - react
     - tutorial
+    - webdev
 ---

+This blog post is a tutorial on how to write translations in Google Sheet and use them in a a web project that uses i18n.
+The tutorial assumes a react-native project, however the tutorial can be applied to other frameworks.

 The following script is a modification of a script written by [Katsiaryna (Kate) Lupachova](https://ramonak.io/posts/react-native-internationalization) and reposted by [Anlisha Maharjan](https://anlisha.com.np/blog/automating-internationalization-with-google-spreadsheet-and-i18next/).
 I wanted to add and update the translation of [Split The Tank](https://www.splitthetank.com/) recently and realized I should sort the keys alphabetically like I had done in my job (thanks Kevin).
 This required updating the `pullTranslation.js` script I was using.
-At first I was going to use Claude to tell it to add support for sorting the keys, but then I realized just how bad and illegible the code was.
+At first I was going to use Claude to tell it to add support for sorting the keys, but then I realized just how illegible the original code was.
 When I originally copied this script, I had changed only a few lines and let it do it's own thing, but obviously after needing to actually edit the script, I found it very difficult to figure out what was going on.
 So I renamed some variables, stripped the comments, and rewrote some of the looping logic.

 Let's get started.
 The files assume the following organized hierarchy.